upstream-se/guidebook-draft/docs/foundations/discipline/principles.md

 ### I — Intent and context as governable knowledge

-> **Principle.**.
-System-level intent and its framing context must be treated as explicit, durable, and revisitable knowledge objects.
+> **Principle.**  System-level intent and its framing context must be treated as explicit, durable, and revisitable knowledge objects.

 Across eras, intent is repeatedly articulated but rarely preserved as long-lived knowledge.
 Requirements documents, visions, roadmaps, and backlogs capture fragments of purpose, yet assumptions about environment, stakeholders, constraints, and technological conditions often remain implicit.
 Over time, these fragments detach from one another.